ndrwnaguib/napster-filesharing-system/README.md

 * Python 2.7 environment installed

 ### Design
-Entire project is design using Python 2.7 where I used some network programming concepts such as sockets, multi-threading for establishing connections between peers.
+Entire project is designed using Python 2.7 where I used some network programming concepts such as sockets, multi-threading for establishing connections between peers.
 Major components of this project are:
 * Indexing Server
 * Peer _( Which acts as client and a server )_